-The flashlight has long been a feature of phones, using its camera LED flash to help you navigate dark places.
-There’s a flashlight feature built right into Android, but it takes a couple of swipes to get to, so you may be after a quicker way of enabling it.
+The flashlight has long been a feature of phones, using the camera LED flash to help you navigate dark places.
+There’s a flashlight feature built in to Android, but it takes a couple of swipes to get to.
+Read on to learn quicker ways to turn the flashlight on and off on your phone.

-Luckily, there are plenty of snappy ways to enable the flashlight faster on your Android phone, and we’ve gathered a bunch of them here.
+Luckily, there are plenty of snappy ways to enable the flashlight faster on your Android phone – from shaking your phone to voice activation – and we’ve gathered them for you here.

 Most modern Android phones have support for gestures, which let you enable and activate various features using special button presses or motions.